AlexGustafsson/wsic/README.md

 ##### Git branching conventions

 The branches `master` and `development` are locked for pushing.
 Code is merged in to `development` by feature branches named `feature/my-feature`, `fix/my-fix` or the like.
-Try to keep the names consise and descriptive.
+Try to keep the names concise and descriptive.

 The feature branches should when applicable be up to speed to `development` via `git rebase development`.
 Feature branches are merged to `development` with `git merge --no-ff branch`.
 Feature branches may be squashed, but prefer to keep the history clean so that all commits can be kept.